gpoore/codebraid/README.md

 * `session`={identifier-style string} — By default, all code for a given language is executed in a single, shared session so that data and variables persist between code chunks.
-This allows code to be separated into multiple independent sessions.
+This option allows code to be separated into multiple independent sessions.
 Session names must be Python-style identifiers.

 #### Display